 Although she lost touch with him as a result of spending much of her youth attending prestigious boarding schools, Diana became re-acquainted with Prince Charles after moving to London to live and work in 1978.
 In the capital, she initially worked as a nanny before taking a job as a kindergarten teacher at the Young England School.

 The courtship of Charles and Diana lasted several years before they were married at St. Paul’s Cathedral in London on July 29, 1981.
-With the wedding, Diana was granted the title of Princess of Wales, as Charles’ official royal title is the Prince of Wales.
+With the wedding, Diana was granted the title of Princess of Wales, as Charles’ official royal title was then the Prince of Wales.
+Charles ascended to the throne on September 8, 2022, after the death of his mother, Queen Elizabeth II.

 Prince Charles and Princess Diana had two sons—Prince William in 1982 and Prince Henry (Harry) in 1984.
 Their marriage, however, was an unhappy one marked by extramarital affairs.
 In 1992, they announced their separation, and they divorced officially in 1996.